Last updated: 18 January 2018, 15:33

 In principle, the RAF appears willing to link this music to the squadron, notwithstanding that 255 was disbanded nearly 70 years before the suggestion was made.
 However, some descendants of squadron members are uneasy about retro-fitting this music – or any other – to the unit in which their fathers fought.
 As at 2015, debate is ongoing.

-Sing-alongs at past reunions
+Contemporary music & sing-alongs at past reunions

 At some of the early reunions, members of the Squadron used to give a rendition of a "255 Song" sung to the tune Anchors Aweigh.
 This march is off-limits for the purpose of being designated 255's official march because it is already the official march of the US Navy, but that shouldn't prevent it being sung on less formal occasions.
 The words, thought to have been lost, were rediscovered in early 2016 in the archive of the late Wing Commander C.L.W.
 Stewart.